 Gene expression is the process by which information from a gene is used to be converted into a functional product, such as a protein, this can be analysed by using a variety of methods.

-A number of techniques can be used to measure gene expression, they are in situ hybridization, immunohistochemistry, and flow cytometry.
+A number of techniques can be used to measure gene expression, including in situ hybridization, immunohistochemistry, flow cytometry and western blotting.

 In Situ Hybridization